-Normally, you can easily access Control Panel in Windows 10 without restrictions.
-However, occasionally you may want to hide or disable Control Panel app to prevent others from accessing it to accidently change your PC settings.
+Normally, you can easily access the Control Panel in Windows 10 without restrictions.
+However, occasionally you may want to hide or disable Control Panel app to prevent others from accessing it to accidentally change your PC settings.
 Yes, you can do this.
-Now this article shows two methods of how to disable or enable Control Panel in Windows 10.
+Now, this article shows two methods of how to disable or enable Control Panel in Windows 10.
 Either way, you need to sign into Windows 10 as an administrator account.

 Method 1: Disable/enable Windows 10 Control Panel using Group Policy Editor

 Step 1: Open Local Group Policy Editor by searching gpedit.msc in Start menu.

 Step 2: After Local Group Policy Editor opens, navigate to User Configuration -> Administrative Templates -> Control Panel.
 Then on the right-side pane, double-click on Prohibit access to Control Panel and PC settings, which is the item used to control whether users can access Control Panel and PC settings.

 Step 3: By default, it’s not configured, which means the Control Panel is enabled in Windows 10.
 To disable it, check the box next to Enabled, and then click Apply and OK.